cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 ### Searching the database using selector syntax

-When you use [selector expressions](../api/cloudant_query.html#creating-selector-expressions), you must specify at least one field and its corresponding value.
+In a [selector expressions](../api/cloudant_query.html#creating-selector-expressions), you must specify at least one field and its corresponding value.
 When the query runs, it uses these values to search for matches in the database.
 The selector is a JSON object

 In this example, the query finds documents whose last name field equals `Greene`.
 The results only contain the `firstname` and `lastname` fields.
 The value specified in the `sort` field determines the order and the sequence of the results.
-The results in this example will display by first name in ascending order.
+The results in this example display by first name in ascending order.

 1. From the Databases tab in the Cloudant Dashbaord, click `rolodex` to open the database.
 2. Click on the index created earlier, `JSONindex`.
-3. Enter the selector statement into the Query field and click **Query**.
+3. Add the following selector statement into the Query field and click **Query**.<br>
     The search results display.